lildrwzivert/Credit-Risk-Analysis/README.md

 # Credit_Risk_Analysis

 ## Overview of the loan prediction risk analysis:
-The purpose of this analysis is to build & evaluate different Machiene Learning models to predict credit risk.
-Using the design & implemented algorithms we can evaluate the performance of each model.
+The purpose of this analysis is to build & evaluate different Machine Learning models to predict credit risk.

 ## Results: